nielsberglund/nielsblogsource/content/contact-event-claude-code.md

 * [**Building an Event Management System with Claude Code: Part 5.5 - Schema Refinement: When Real Data Reveals the Truth**][55]: In this post we see how a database schema design mistake turned lesson: How uploading real CSV files to Claude Code revealed missing fields and enabled a 45-minute schema refinement migration.
 * [**Building an Event Management System with Claude Code: Part 6 - Architecture and Design of a Custom Import MCP Server**][6]: Design a custom Import MCP Server with Claude Code for AI-native data imports.
 Learn why MCP servers are isolated, architect 7 self-contained tools, and transform CSV hell into conversational workflows.
 Complete architecture guide.
 * [**Building an Event Management System with Claude Code: Part 7 - Implementing the Import MCP Server**][7]: Part 7: Build an Import MCP Server with Claude Code; 3 hours vs 16 traditional.
 FastMCP implementation, validation tools, database troubleshooting, and real AI-native development lessons.
 * [**Building an Event Management System with Claude Code: Part 8 - Implementing Import Functions**][8]: Part 8: Discover how Claude Code implemented import functions, reviewed its own code, and transformed a 20-minute process into 2 seconds.
-AI-native development in action..
+AI-native development in action.
+* [**Building an Event Management System with Claude Code: Part 9 - Autonomous Implementation: Letting Claude Code Loose**][9]: Part 9: Test autonomous Claude Code by implementing 3 import functions with minimal guidance.
+Compare results with conversational development.
+Includes YOLO mode, fixing GitHub issues, and lessons on when to let AI work independently.

 ---